anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI as defined in {{RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a (customer) site domain.
 This includes the discovery of network elements in the customer site/domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher objects as defined in {{RFC8366}}.
+Security information about the customer site/domain, specifically the customer site/domain certificate, is exchanged utilizing voucher requests and voucher responses as defined in {{RFC8366}}.
 These vouchers are signed objects, provided via the domain registrar to the pledge and originate from a Manufacturer's Authorized Signing Authority (MASA).

 BRSKI addresses scenarios in which the pledge acts as client for the bootstrapping and is the initiator of the bootstrapping (this document refers to the approach as pledge-initiator-mode).
 In industrial environments the pledge may behave as a server and thus does not initiate the bootstrapping with the domain registrar.
-In this scenarios it is expected that the pledge will be triggered to generate request objects to be bootstrapped in the customer site/domain (this document refers to the approach as pledge-responder-mode).
+In this scenarios it is expected that the pledge will be triggered to generate requests to be bootstrapped in the customer site/domain (this document refers to the approach as pledge-responder-mode).
 For this, an additional component is introduced acting as an agent for the domain registrar (registrar-agent) towards the pledge.
 This may be a functionality of a commissioning or configuration tool or it may be even co-located with the registrar.

-In contrast to BRSKI the registrar-agent facilitates the object exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
+In contrast to BRSKI the registrar-agent facilitates the data exchange with the pledge and provides/retrieves data objects to/from the domain registrar.
 For the interaction with the domain registrar the registrar-agent will use existing BRSKI {{RFC8995}} endpoints.

 The term endpoint used in the context of this document is similar to resources in CoAP {{RFC7252}} and also in HTTP {{RFC9110}}.
 It is not used to describe a device.
 Endpoints are accessible via .well-known URIs.